5 Reasons Design Sprints Are PERFECT For Start-ups

 Remember how we mentioned running out of cash was the 2nd most cited reason for start-up failure?
 Number one was ‘no market need’ (42%).

-This is the most devastating reason.
+This is the hardest reason to take.
 Putting all your time, money and energy in, only for it to fall flat once it hit users because it didn’t fulfill a need, the utility wasn’t there, or maybe you were just too early to market.

-In many cases, a lack of user research and an understanding of the target audience can lead teams to isolate themselves in thinking what’s best for customers, rather than what customers have said they want, focusing on their own ideas until they’ve launched the product to a mild reception.
+In many cases, a lack of user research is the underlying cause, leading teams to isolate themselves in thinking what’s best for customers, rather than what customers have said they want.

 4. Sprints align your team to an objective

-By working collaboratively through Sprints, start-ups can come together to solve problems faster, with greater motivation, and with different perspectives than they could have ever done alone.
+By working collaboratively through a design sprint, a startup can come together to solve problems faster, with greater motivation, and with different perspectives that they couldn’t have seen alone.

-The final benefit for start-ups is that Design Sprints are repeatable.
-Benefits mentioned earlier in points 1 and 2 (the speed and ability to make mistakes faster), make Design Sprints ideal for iteration and continuing the product’s evolution.
+The final benefit a startup should know about the design sprint is that they are repeatable.
+Benefits mentioned earlier in points 1 and 2 (the speed and ability to make mistakes faster), make design sprints ideal for iteration and continuing the product’s evolution.

 Although committing a block of time to an objective can be daunting with other business activities going on, the benefit is that you won’t be creating pockets of time over the course of weeks and months where this time would otherwise make up.
 Time is invested straight away.